JGRennison/nbudstee/README.md

   Maximum amount of data to buffer for each connected reader (approximate).
   Accepts suffixes: k, M, G, for kilobytes, megabytes, gigabytes (multiples of 1024).
   Default: 64k.
-  Above this limit new data for that socket reader will be discarded.
+  Above this limit new data for that socket reader will be discarded (unless -d/--no-overflow is used).
+* -d, --no-overflow
+  Disconnect readers which would otherwise have data discarded because their buffer is full.
 * -i, --input file
   Read from file instead of STDIN.
 * -I, --input-reopen file